-The tendering process is governed by InvesTT Tenders Rules and Procedures approved by e TecK's Board of Directors on 17th February 2004 and amended from time to time.
+The tendering process is governed by Tenders Rules and Procedures approved by e TecK's Board of Directors on 17th February 2004 and amended from time to time.
+The company has been in interaction with the Office of the Procurement regulator in order to ready itself for the implementation of the new legislation.